Dumboiroy/tp/docs/UserGuide.md

 ```
 X persons listed!
 ```
-where HeartLink listed out all contacts that fits the specified constraints.
+where HeartLink listed out all clients that fits the specified constraints.

 The image below shows how it should look like when you execute the command: `find stable`